anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

-General terminology definitions can be found in :doc:`common/glossary` and specific terms relating to this reference architecture are to be found in `OpenStack Related Terminology :ref:`common/glossary:openstack related terminology`.
+General terminology definitions can be found in :doc:`common/glossary` and specific terms relating to this reference architecture are to be found in :ref:`common/glossary:openstack related terminology`.